tvdboom/ATOM/docs_sources/user_guide/data_management.md

 The input data is always converted internally to a [pandas dataframe](https://pandas.pydata.org/docs/reference/api/pandas.DataFrame.html), if it isn't one already.
 The column names should always be strings.
 If they are not, atom changes their type at initialization.
-If no column names are provided, default names are given of the form `feature n`, where n stands for the n-th feature.
+If no column names are provided, default names are given of the form `feature_[N]`, where N stands for the n-th feature in the dataset.

 <br>